fluentrobotics/Multi-human_Skeleton_RGBD/README.md

 3. The results will be saved in `data/piclke` as `.pkl` with `TASK_NAME`.

 4. If you want to generate a demo, run `plot/plot_pickle.py` and you will get Matplotlib figures generated in `data/figure`.

-Then run `plot/creat_video_from_img.py` and get video demo in `data/video`.
+5. Then run `plot/creat_video_from_img.py` and get video demo in `data/video`.
+Before generate the video, you can select desired frame interval in `config`.
 NOTE: The opencv and matplotlib might conflict because of PyQt5 and cause dump conflicts, try to avoid `import` them in the same PID.

+## License
+ultralytics YOLO v8 requires all the following repository with [**GNU AGPLv3**](/LICENSE).